beiciliang/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ecs create-service --cli-input-json file://aws/json/service-frontend-react-js.json
 ```

-Before check the domain https://beici-demo.xyz/ to see if the application works, we can check the backend https://api.beici-demo.xyz/api/health-check that should return a success, and https://api.beici-demo.xyz/api/activities/home should be able to retrieve data from RDS.
+Before checking the domain https://beici-demo.xyz/ to see if the application works, we can check the backend https://api.beici-demo.xyz/api/health-check that should return a success, and https://api.beici-demo.xyz/api/activities/home that should be able to retrieve data from RDS.

 Since I am the only user signed up in the app, it's impossible to send messages to others.
-To do this, I can insert a mock user to RDS, so I can send messages using https://beici-demo.xyz/messages/new/londo:
+To do this, I can insert a mock user to RDS using the commands below, then I can send messages using https://beici-demo.xyz/messages/new/londo:

 ```sh
 ./bin/db/connect prod